 Tides4fishing allows you to make tide predictions for Clacton-on-Sea years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first high tide will be at 1:55 h and the next high tide at 14:15 h.
-The first low tide will be at 8:05 h and the next low tide at 20:20 h.
+In the high tide and low tide chart, we can see that the first low tide was at 2:30 h and the next low tide will be at 15:00 h.
+The first high tide was at 9:10 h and the next high tide will be at 21:40 h.

-The lunar phase is a Waning Gibbous.
-Today we will have 14 hours and 4 minutes of sun.
-The solar transit will be at 12:54 h and the length of time the moon will be visible will be 8 hours and 21 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 15 hours and 56 minutes of sun.
+The solar transit is at 13:01 h and the length of time the moon will be visible will be 15 hours and 48 minutes.

-The tidal coefficient today is 91.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 88 to end the day with a tidal coefficient of 84.
-The tide heights today are 4.6 m, 0.3 m, 4.6 m and 0.3 m.
+The tidal coefficient today is 56 (average).
+At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 62.
+The tide heights today are 0.9 m, 3.9 m, 1.1 m and 4.0 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Clacton-on-Sea which is of 5.1 m and a minimum height of -0.2 m.

 The solunar fishing calendar in Clacton-on-Sea tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: